dylan-lang/opendylan/documentation/getting-started-ide/source/browsing.rst

 You can browse the values of variables and constants in running applications.
 The browser shows the run-time value of a variable or constant in its Values page.
-Simply browse the definition of the variable or constant by double-clicking on it in the project’s Definitions page.
+Simply browse the definition of the variable or constant by double-clicking on it in the project's Definitions page.

 The values are shown in a table.
 Thread variables (variables local to a